Alexoid1/RoboBlaster-Game/README.md

 ## Instruction
  - Stay away of the enemies
  - Use Dash Ability to avoid them
+ - Use Blade ability to attack (high damage)
  - Use Blast ability to attack
  - Try to make the highest score
  - Stay tune for next to come